DanyGames2014/UniTweaks/README.md

 ## Bugfixes
 #### **All Bugfixes can be toggled unless specified**
-* BitDepthFix - Fixes Z-Fighting on AMD graphic cards
+* Bit Depth Fix - Fixes Z-Fighting on AMD graphic cards
-* SlimeSplitFix - Fixes slimes not splitting when their health is below zero after dying
+* Slime Split Fix - Fixes slimes not splitting when their health is below zero after dying
+* Stairs Drop Fix - Stairs now drop themselves
+* Boat Dismount Fix - Fixes sometimes falling through the boat when dismounting it